-Using a tool that pulls data about typical customers of different companies, a new UK survey examined what the average profile of a customer at McDonald's looks likes.
-It turns out, most of them own a pet fish.
-On top of their marine-life affinity, customers also tend to be females between the ages of 25 and 39 and have a discretionary income of at least $155 a month.
-When it comes to what they do with their free time, McDonald’s customers' leisurely interests include sleeping, watching movies at home, playing video games, and “sitting around doing as little as possible.”
+When it comes to what they do with their free time, McDonald’s customers’ favorite pastimes include sleeping, watching movies at home, playing video games, and “sitting around doing as little as possible.”
 They work in the wholesale and retail industries, law, and consumer goods.
 When it comes to describing themselves, McDonald’s customers say they’re motherly, loving, and bighearted.
 Oh, and most of them likely own a pet fish.

-Don’t let nostalgia for this childhood favorite blind you from the cold, smooth facts: McDonald’s shakes are blended from vanilla-reduced fat ice cream (made with corn syrup solids), shake syrup (main ingredient: corn syrup), and topped with whipped cream and a Maraschino cherry (made with two kids of corn syrup each).
-If you thought the small was bad — this 12 oz option has 73 grams of the sweet stuff — the large is even worse: 115 grams of sugar is over twice your daily recommended intake according to the USDA's new guidelines.
-We think you should shake it off!
+Don’t let nostalgia for this childhood favorite blind you from the cold facts: McDonald’s shake is blended with vanilla reduced fat ice cream (made with corn syrup solids), shake syrup (main ingredient: high fructose corn syrup), and topped with whipped cream and a cherry.
+While the small shake has 65 grams of sugar, the large packs in a whopping 113 grams!
+We think you should shake it off.

 There Really Are Diet-Expert-Approved Meals at McDonald’s

-The Ingredients in Those Picture-Perfect Ads Are the Same As What Is in Your Food
+The Ingredients in Those Picture-Perfect Ads Are Real

 Now Introducing… McDonald’s Next